 Add a Waffle Chart in a Dashboard

-The best way to add it is to create a linked image with camera tool or by pasting spacial.
+WAFFLE chart looks good but inserting it in a dashboard can be tricky sometimes.
+But, you don’t have to worry about that.
+The best way to add it is to create a linked image with Excel’s Camera Tool or by pasting spacial.
 The benefit of using this technique that you can change the size of the chart.

 - Select your waffle chart (Grid).